adam2am/anti-mouse/main-scripts/antimouse-gui-hot.md

-ok, imma keep those:
+# ok, imma keep those:
+- 1 - regular grid feels soo much nicer when different hands (ql / is etc), but when the same hand (qa, es), feels not smooth at all
+// angle: to make it more differentiated by hand
+/         = 1 letter for a left one, 2nd for a right one

 - /caps1/caps2 potential nicer more intuitive shortcuts between monitors

-checked, not really working:
+# checked, not really working:
 - 1 - caps+q to caps+tab => reverse, annoying shortcut